Reducing manual planning time for plastic material manufacturing

 Using Opcenter Scheduling to increase planning efficiency

 Being able to look far into the production future enables the team to discover bottlenecks and areas of improvement.
-Therefore, Plastoform selected Opcenter™ Scheduling software, which is a part of the Xcelerator portfolio, the comprehensive and integrated portfolio of software and services from Siemens Digital Industries Software.
+Therefore, Plastoform selected Opcenter™ Scheduling software, which is a part of the Siemens Xcelerator business platform of software, hardware and services.

 Plastoform worked with Siemens’ solution partner, INEA d.o.o., which specializes in solving complex operations and supply chain problems in manufacturing.
 INEA installed Opcenter Scheduling and offered valuable insights on production planning and detailed scheduling efficiencies while also providing an operations roadmap.